 - Effective practice helps every student to build, strengthen, and master content knowledge and skills.

 - Flexibility in instructional resources honors the skill and authority of teachers.

 - Challenging coursework emphasizes key literacy, quantitative, and analysis skills across all five disciplines and reinforces these skills in multiple classroom experiences.

-- Open access—a program requirement—means that schools can bring high-quality instruction and assessments to all students.
+- Open access—a program requirement—means that Pre-AP courses and their high-quality instruction and assessments will serve all students.